bochia/Stargate/README.md

 1. Successfully run an Angular web application that demonstrates production level quality.
 1. Implement call(s) to retrieve an individual's astronaut duties.
    [] Allow someone to see a list of People.
+      [] Allow for the user to get their duties from this point.
+Transfer to a new page.
    [] Allow for searching a list of people to find a single person.
+      [] Allow for the user to get their duties from this point.
+Transfer to a new page.
 1. Display the progress of the process and the results in a visually sophisticated and appealing manner.

 ## Tasks